Pr0j3c7t0dd-Ltd/panottiServer/README.md

 ## Quick Setup

 First, navigate to the directory where you want to install the server.
-Then run:
+Then open the Terminal app and run:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Pr0j3c7t0dd-Ltd/panottiServer/refs/heads/main/install.sh)"